Category Archives: Mentoring

 How Women Rise: Break the 12 Habits Holding You Back – Summary

 How Women Rise: Break the 12 Habits Holding You Back identifies 12 habits that commonly hold women leaders back as they endeavour to rise to the top of their chosen career.
-The book concludes with a practical section on how to put identified changes in habits in to action.
-This article provides a summary of the 12 habits that the authors, Sally Helgesen and Marshall Goldsmith, identify and adds some powerful questions you can ask yourself to unpack your own habits and unleash your full leadership potential.
+It concludes with a practical section on how to put habit changes into action.
+This article provides a summary of the 12 habits that the book’s authors, Sally Helgesen and Marshall Goldsmith, identify and adds some powerful questions you can ask yourself to unpack your own habits and unleash your full leadership potential.

 Continue reading